TRIQS/dft_tools/doc/guide/conv_elk.rst

   0.0 0.0 1.0 !4) vertex 3
   32 32 32    !5) k-mesh grid size

 Lines 1) to 4) specifies the corners (in lattice coordinates) of the k-grid box and line 5) is the grid size in each direction (see the Elk manual).
 If the user desires to plot a 2D plane, then the user should define the plane using lines 2) and 3) [relative to line 1)] and define line 4) to be the cross-product of lines 2) and 3).
 The outputs will be in terms of the k-dependent quantities in the irreducible Brilluoin zone (IBZ).
 The files needed for this calculation are:

 #.
 EIGVAL_FS.OUT - same as EIGVAL.OUT but the output is of the Fermi surface calculation.
 #.
 KPOINT_FS.OUT - same as KPOINT.OUT but the output is of the Fermi surface calculation.
 #.
-EFERMI.OUT - contains the Fermi energy.
-#.
 PROJ_FS.OUT - same as PROJ.OUT but the output is of the Fermi surface calculation.
 #.
 WANPROJ_L**_S**_A****_FS.OUT - same as WANPROJ_L**_S**_A****.OUT but the output is of the Fermi surface calculation.
 #.
 SYMCRYS.OUT - has the crystal symmetries used for symmetries observables.
 #.
 LATTICE.OUT - has lattice-cartesian basis transformation matrices.
 #.
 GEOMETRY.OUT - file with the lattice positions of every atom of each species.

 (The ascii output files which have the extension of _FS.OUT which are specific for this post processing calculation.)

 These outputs are converted to the HDF5 file by::